m0nac0/xaif/README.md

 In addition to all the above, you should only use this tool with AIA-files that you trust.
 I cannot exclude with certainty that it may in some cases be possible for an attacker to insert malicious Dart code into the generated Dart code, if you use a malicious AIA-file from an attacker.

+## Acknowledgements
+A huge thank you to the team at MIT App Inventor, for creating, maintaining and continously improving the App Inventor, which I consider one of the greatest tools to teach programming and app development!

+And similarly thank you to the Flutter team for creating their great cross-platform app development framework!